Hayes MacArthur: Personal life

 MacArthur's first name was in honor of his great-aunt, actress Helen Hayes, who was married to Charles MacArthur, his grandfather Alexander MacArthur's brother.
+His grandfather's other brother, John D. MacArthur, was an insurance-company owner and executive, and founded the John D. and Catherine T. MacArthur Foundation, the benefactor of the MacArthur Fellowships.

 MacArthur became engaged to Heroes actress Ali Larter, his girlfriend of three years, in December 2007.
 On August 1, 2009, MacArthur married Larter in a small ceremony at his parents' estate in Kennebunk, Maine.
 On July 20, 2010, it was announced that the couple were expecting their first child.
-Larter and MacArthur have a son Theodore Hayes McArthur born on December 20, 2010, and daughter Vivienne Margaret born on January 15, 2015.
-The couple also have two dogs, Jackpot and Ella.
+Larter and MacArthur have a son born in 2010 and a daughter born in 2015.
+As of 2013, the couple also had two dogs, Jackpot and Ella.

+MacArthur volunteers and serves on the board of directors of Higher Ground USA, a charity that provides recreational therapy for military veterans, first responders, and people with disabilities.
+In 2014, MacArthur, alongside his wife Ali Larter, was awarded "The Spirit of Elysium" Award.
+The award is given to an artist that has shown consistency in volunteering for The Art of Elysium, a Los Angeles based charity that provides acting, art, comedy, music, and creative writing workshops for ill children confined to long term stays in hospitals.